luogu#P1207. [USACO1.2] Dual Palindromes

 Problem Description

-A solution to this problem does not need integers wider than bits.
+Solutions to this problem do not require manipulating integers larger than the standard bits.

 Input Format